Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 ## Passing Authentication

+When a Catalog or Collection instance is created, the second parameter is an `IArcGISContext` which holds authentication information.
+To create an `IArcGISContext`, we use the `ArcGISContextManager` class, and pass a `UserSession` into it's `.init` factory function.

-Authentication is passed into the `ArcGISContextManager.init(...)` function.
-It expects an `UserSession` instance, which can be created directly, via oAuth, or from a JSAPI Identity Manager via the `UserSession.fromCredential(...)` method.
+A `UserSession` be created directly, via oAuth, or from a JSAPI Identity Manager via the `UserSession.fromCredential(...)` static method.
+Please see the [ArcGIS REST JS Documentation](https://esri.github.io/arcgis-rest-js/api/auth/UserSession/).
+(Note: At this time ArcGISContextManager is only compabitle with REST-JS 3.x)

 ```js
 const session = new UserSession({